alangrainger/share-note/.github/ISSUE_TEMPLATE/my-shared-note-has-display---visual-issues.md

 If it still doesn't work, please create a demo vault with the plugins/themes needed to make this issue occur.

-Once you've created the demo vault, zip it up and upload as an attachment in this thread.
+Once you've created the demo vault, zip it up and upload as an attachment with this issue request.

 Thanks!